-The good news is that the situation is improving with several lenders easing their criteria as far as the self-employed are concerned.
-HSBC will no longer ask self-employed applicants to provide bank statements from the first three months of 2020 – it previously requested this information to compare how businesses were performing before the pandemic to their trading levels now.
+The good news is that the situation is improving with several lenders easing their criteria as far.
+As the self-employed are concerned.
+HSBC will no longer ask self-employed applicants to provide bank statements from the first three months of 2020.
+It previously requested this information to compare how businesses were performing before the pandemic to their trading levels now.
 Instead, HSBC will now ask for just the latest three months’ bank statements and two years of accounts.

-TSB has increased its loan-to-income (LTI) multiple from 4.25 to 4.49 times income, although if a borrower received a SEISS grant in the 2020/2021 tax year, this would be subtracted from overall income.
-Nat West will accept applications from borrowers who have taken a SEISS grant as long as it wasn’t in the last three months.
-Santander has changed its lending policy to exclude the 2020/21 tax year for self-employed borrowers who have suffered an out of the ordinary loss of earnings.
+TSB has increased its loan-to-income (LTI) multiple from 4.25 to 4.49 times income.
+Although if a borrower received a SEISS grant in the 2020/2021 tax year.
+This would be subtracted from overall income.
+Nat West will accept applications from borrowers.
+Who have taken a SEISS grant as long as it wasn’t in the last three months.
+Santander has changed its lending policy to exclude the 2020/21 tax year for self-employed borrowers.
+Who have suffered an out of the ordinary loss of earnings.

-While it is good news for the self-employed that mortgage criteria are easing, this is not the case across the board with lenders all approaching contractors in different ways.
+While it is good news for the self-employed mortgage criteria are easing, this is not the case across the board with lenders all approaching contractors in different ways.
 It is therefore important to seek advice from a whole-of-market broker who specialists in this market, such as AWS Private Finance.
 We know which lenders are most sympathetic towards contractors and offer preferential terms.
 We can help you find the right deal for your circumstances at a competitive rate.

-Day-rate contractors who are seeking a large mortgage will find their choices are even more restricted so advice is more important than ever.
+Day-rate contractors who are seeking a large mortgage will find their choices are even more restricted.
+So advice is more important than ever.
 Do get in touch for more information.